huijieZH/ProgressLabeller/README.md

     |-- object2
         |-- object2.obj
     ...
+    |-- object_label.json # dictionary file contain all objects name and the label you defined them
 |-- <path/to/recon>     # reconstruction result, the package store the intermediate results from reconstruction.
     |-- campose.txt            # Name should be the same.
 Camera poses file, stored camera pose for each images
     |-- fused.ply              # Name should be the same.
 Reconstructed point clound